Migrating Legacy Systems to SAP

 • Flexibility and scalability

-• Tips for Implementing an ERP System – Before installing an ERP system, understand your business needs, budget, and goals.
-Here are some best practices for ERP implementation:
+• Tips for Implementing a System – Before installing an ERP system, understand your business needs, budget, and goals.
+Here are some best practices for implementation:

 • Conduct a thorough assessment of current business processes and systems

-• Choose the ERP vendor that meets your business requirements
+• Choose the vendor that meets your business requirements

 • Establish a realistic budget